Baseball at the 2020 Summer Olympics

 Baseball was featured at the 2020 Summer Olympics, in Tokyo, for the first time since the 2008 Summer Olympics.
 Six national teams competed in the tournament: Israel, Japan (host), Mexico, South Korea, the United States, and the Dominican Republic.

 Baseball/softball was one of five optional sports that were added to the programme of the 2020 Summer Olympics.
 It did not return in 2024 for the Paris Summer Olympics.
 The tournament was originally scheduled to be held in 2020, but on 24 March 2020, the Olympics were postponed to 2021 due to the COVID-19 pandemic.
 As a result, the games were played behind closed doors.

+The medals for the competition were presented by Yasuhiro Yamashita, IOC Member and Olympic Champion from Japan, and the medalists' bouquets were presented by Riccardo Fraccari, WBSC President, Italy.